 I have have done many renovations, built heaps of furniture, and now 5 kitchens over my DIY lifetime, but I have always wanted to build my own home.
 Now I have done that!
 Would I do it again... not a chance on the planet!
 What am I proudest of?
 Well two things...
 First, the fact that it got completed at all.
 Second the kitchen...
 Took me a whole month to do this and I just love the natural edge river red gum slabs.
 These came to me from the local sawmill and had to be sanded back to the finish they are now.
 A massive job.

 We opened for business on December 1, 2014.
 We love what we have and where we live...
-It is a gorgeous part of the world and we have no intensions of ever moving.
+It is a gorgeous part of the world and we have no intensions of moving any time soon.
 We both have a background in tourism, accommodation and hospitality.
 We have loved sharing our B&B with guests who have stayed and and look forward to continuing to do so for many years to come.
 We hope that you will come visit us sometime in the future.

 Stages 1 & 2: House and B&B

 Stage 3: The Family Unit

 Once we opened as a B&B on December 1, 2014, we pretty much got the hang of normal operation under control, making modifications to the way we did things to strive to give the best service we could.
 We also improved our efficiency so that we were able to minimise the turn around time after vacation for new guests.
 Next, we turned our attention to the development of the Family Unit.
 The work began in March, 2015 and was completed at the end of July, 2015.
 The Family is the same size as our home section above minus the world biggest laundry, so the total area of the studio is 63 sq.m..
 See 'the Family Unit' for a description of its facilities.

 The 'lacky' hard at work.